Ikea competitors range from furniture retailers to home improvement companies.

 Other competition includes home improvement stores, such as those selling kitchen cabinets and restoration hardware, often at lower prices.

 Ikea’s Biggest Competitors

-Ikea’s competitors are Wayfair, Ashley HomeStore, and Williams Sonoma.
+Ikea’s top three competitors are Wayfair, Ashley HomeStore, and Williams Sonoma.

-These home furniture stores are alternatives to Ikea for those looking for a different style than the minimalist, Scandinavian style signature to Ikea.
+These home furniture stores are alternatives to Ikea for customers looking for a different style than the minimalist, Scandinavian style signature to Ikea.

 Ikea’s biggest competitors cannot compete with its price point.

 However, Ikea alternatives provide more style variety, such as farmhouse chic, bohemian, or eclectic.

 Wayfair is an e-commerce furniture company founded in 2012, producing an average of $9.5 billion in annual revenue, and employs over 15,000 employees.